3bento/biglog-jee/README.md

+#  Biglog JEE
+That is web application that you can make account, added friends, recover password, send comment in your time line, and more.

-#  Detail about that project
+## Objective of that project
-Name: BigLog
-Author: k3nny
-Description: That is simple CRUD with AUTH.
-(IMPROVE IT) Why it:I make that project to improve my knowledge about JEE, i am using a lot of resource of  JEE (Servlet, EJB, JSP, JSTL, etc).
-(IMPROVE IT)
+I made that project to my skills of JEE.
+I am using JEE (Servlet, EJB, JSP, JSTL, etc).

-Task List
+## Progress of that project
+Tasks
 - [ ] auth (sign in, sign up, sign out)
 - [ ] comment (create, update, list)
 - [ ] profile (show, update)